 - In a hurry?
 You can skip the chilling time, but cowboy caviar does taste better when it has time to marinate because the flavors meld together.

 - Need a substitute for shoepeg corn?
-You can substitute sweet yellow corn (fresh, canned, or frozen).
+You can substitute sweet yellow corn.

 Recipe